Rockets of Today

 Of course they could, like SpaceX, make their own work by putting up satellite swarms.
 Amazon does indeed have a swarm in the works... and will launch the first nine batches on Atlases or Vulcans as the New Glenn is still far from ready.
 They have also announced a partnership with Sierra Nevada to launch their proposed “Orbital Reef” space station, which would need a Glenn as each module is huge, but once up it would be mostly serviced by smaller rockets.
 And in the fall of 2023 they backed away from their Orbital Reef plans, probably to concentrate on finishing the lunar lander for NASA.

-As of 2021 this factory was still mostly empty and idle.
+Their factory is at Cape Canaveral, and as of 2021 this factory was still mostly empty and idle.
 One insider described the whole company as a dysfunctional Potemkin village which puts up a fake appearance of productive industriousness.
 The company’s performance got so frustrating that Bezos stepped down from running Amazon in order to manage Blue Origin full time.
-So far, it doesn’t look like that’s helped.
+By 2024 the factory was a lot busier.
+They were supposed to be ready to finally fly the thing that fall, launching a small NASA probe to Mars, but a couple of accidents that damaged some upper stage parts prompted NASA to admit that they were going to miss the window for that (as many suspected was going to be inevitable regardless).

 For now Blue Origin is not cutting costs anywhere near as aggressively as SpaceX is, and this is for a very good reason — not just because they’ve embraced a cautious “slow is fast” design philosophy, in contrast to SpaceX’s fail-forward approach.
 They have a coat of arms which emphasizes this, as it features two tortoises and the motto “Gradatim Ferociter”.
 Ironically, some other insiders say that the reason Blue Origin stayed stuck in suborbital flight for most of two decades is because Bezos wouldn’t follow his own philosophy, and insisted on trying a large reusable rocket right away instead of solving easier steps first.
 On the other hand, he did hire old-line aerospace veterans who are accustomed to slowness and caution and minimizing risk, but there ain’t any slow-is-fast in that tradition, only just plain slow.